microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDomainServiceConfigurationRecord.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-Gets the domain's service configuration records from the `serviceConfigurationRecords` navigation property.
+gets the domain's service configuration records from the `serviceConfigurationRecords` navigation property.

 After you have successfully verified the ownership of a domain and you have indicated what services you plan to use with the domain, you can request Microsoft Entra ID to return you a set of DNS records which you need to add to the zone file of the domain so that the services can work properly with your domain.

-## EXAMPLES
+## Examples

 ### Example 1: Retrieve domain service configuration records by name